Skip to main content

 History

-The National Association of Legislative Fiscal Offices was formed to serve as the professional organization for the staff directors of Legislative Budget and Finance Offices in the fifty states.
+The National Association of Legislative Fiscal Officesi was formed to serve as the professional organization for the staff directors of Legislative Budget and Finance Offices in the 50 states.
 Its purposes are to foster and improve the general quality of legislative fiscal staff assistance to state legislatures.
 The association provides training programs to fiscal staff and promotes the professional image of the association's membership.
 Additionally, the association aids the interaction and information exchange among association members on a national and regional basis.

 Origins

 During this same period a group of fiscal officers from the northeastern part of the country began to meet to discuss problems common to their profession.
 This group was known as the Association of New England Fiscal Officers.
 Al Roberts, then director of the New York State Assembly Ways & Means Committee staff and an early NALFO participant, was active in this group.
+The organization eventually expanded to become the Eastern States Legislative Fiscal Officers Association.

 Creation of a National Organization

 By 1975 each of these groups was becoming aware of the others' existence and there was a move to create a national organization for legislative fiscal officers with regional sub-units.
-The Western Association was instrumental in this merger and many of NALFO's organizational characteristics were drawn from WSLFOA.
+The Western Association was instrumental in this merger and many of NALFO's organizational characteristics were drawn from it.

 Although this opinion was in the minority it was indicative of the feeling of several participants that the regional organizations remain strong and autonomous.
-So while the majority favored the creation of a national organization, the nature of such an organization was still an issue.
+So, while the majority favored the creation of a national organization, the nature of such an organization was still an issue.

 Some participants, such as Ralph Caruso of Connecticut, supported the concept of a national organization only if it was affiliated with NCSL.
 There was significant support for this idea at the meeting.
 Among the arguments for affiliating with NCSL were:

-1. Members of the regional organizations had found information exchanges valuable and they began to see the value of a national organization to facilitate such exchanges.
+1. Members of the regional organizations had found information exchanges valuable, and they began to see the value of a national organization to facilitate such exchanges.

 2. Many members of NALFO saw that NCSL would grow and that NALFO would become an important cog in the NCSL staff sections.